Last updated

 Marketing tactics change like the weather, but if there's one that's stayed the course, it's email.
 It's cheap.
 It's mobile-friendly.
-Everybody has it.
-It works.
+Everybody has it. .

 Not surprisingly, we send a lot of email here at Pixel Union.
 Whether we're releasing a new product or feature, promoting content from our blog, or announcing changes to a product or policy, it seems there's always an email (or two) to be sent.